Alistair Hartley (Chair)

 Outside of work, I am a keen golfer (with a decent handicap) and also enjoy reading (classic fiction), film, live music and theatre.

-I recently became a parent governor, and attend the estates, HR and staffing committees for the school.
-I am currently the Head of Human Resources for the Global Banking and Finance sector at BT plc.
+I’m a parent governor and attend the estates, HR and staffing committees for the school.
+In a professional capacity, I work for BT, as a Global HR Director, supporting the Global Product and Portfolio teams; as well as being the regional HRD for AMEA.
 I have a master’s degree in Strategic Human Resource Management, and am a member of the Chartered Institute of Personnel and Development.